CodeChain-io/codechain-dashboard/README.md

 Run
 ----

 Just run `codechain-agent-hub` in your shell.
+To safely communicate with the Dashboard, please set the `PASSPHRASE` environment variable.
+The Dashboard program should use the same passphrase.

+When you are using the `PASSPHRASE` you should use SSL over the connection.
+If you don't use the SSL, the `PASSPHRASE` is open to the internet.

 CodeChain Agent Hub will listen 3012 port to communicate with the Dashboard using JSON-RPC.